Paper plane made out of a dollar bill

 • What's the difference between a standard and a Starter 401(k) plan?

-Read on to learn more and determine if a Starter 401(k) plan is right for you.
+Read on to learn more and to determine if a Starter 401(k) plan is right for you.

 What are Starter 401(k) plans?

-Think of a Starter 401(k) as a simplified employer-sponsored retirement plan with lower saving limits than a standard 401(k).
-These plans help employers offer a retirement benefit by streamlining two of the most significant barriers when it comes to offering retirement savings plans: cost and ease of administration.
+Think of a Starter 401(k) plan as a simplified employer-sponsored retirement plan with lower saving limits than a standard 401(k) plan.
+These plans help employers offer a retirement benefit by addressing two of the most significant barriers when it comes to offering a retirement savings plan: cost and ease of administration.

-Starter 401(k) plans were established under the SECURE 2.0 Act, which was signed into law in 2022.
-The need for retirement reform is significant and has bipartisan support.
-Data shows that 56% of Americans are worried about not having a financially secure retirement, and 65% worry they’ll have to work past retirement age to have enough money to retire.
+Starter 401(k) plans were established under the SECURE 2.0 Act, which was signed into law on December 29, 2022 to address the significant need for retirement reform.
+A 2025 AARP survey shows that 64% of Americans are worried about not having enough money to retire, and roughly one in five adults over 30 say they have nothing saved for retirement.

-The SECURE 2.0 act aims to positively impact these statistics.
-According to a new report, the Starter 401(k) could help up to 19 million American workers participate in a workplace-based retirement plan.
+The SECURE 2.0 Act aims to positively impact these statistics.
+According to an American Retirement Association report, the Starter 401(k) plan could help up to 19 million American workers participate in a workplace-based retirement plan.
 The report also estimates a 22% increase in retirement plan access for Black and Hispanic American workers.

 How does a Starter 401(k) plan work?

-Starter 401(k)s are exempt from IRS nondiscrimination testing, but the streamlined compliance means there are more strict requirements, including:
+Starter 401(k) plans are exempt from IRS nondiscrimination testing, but the streamlined compliance means there are more strict requirements, including:

-• Employee contributions can be no more than $6,000 per year starting in 2024, the first year the plans will be available.
-After that, the contribution level may be adjusted each year.
+• Employee contributions can be no more than $6,000 per year.
+However, the contribution level may be adjusted each year.

-• Employees are automatically enrolled at a contribution set by the plan sponsor of at least 3% and no more than 15% of their salary.
+• Employers are required to include an automatic enrollment feature with an automatic enrollment rate of at least 3% and no more than 15% of their salary.

 Who can open a Starter 401(k)?

-Starter 401(k) plans can start as early as January 1, 2024.
-Employers are only eligible for a Starter 401(k) if they don't yet provide their workers with a retirement plan.
+Starter 401(k) plans became available as of January 1, 2024.
+Employers who currently do not maintain any other retirement plan under which current contributions are made are eligible for a Starter 401(k) plan.
 But there are a few exceptions:

-• Businesses that previously had an IRA through a mandated state-sponsored retirement program can choose to convert their plan to a Starter 401(k).
+• Businesses that make employee contributions to an IRA through a mandated state-sponsored retirement program can choose to adopt a Starter 401(k).

-• If a company previously offered a 401(k), but they terminated it and have not offered any retirement plan in at least 12 months, they may be eligible for a Starter 401(k).
+• If a company previously offered a 401(k) plan, but they terminated it and have not offered a retirement plan for at least 12 months, they may be eligible for a Starter 401(k) plan.

-From cost to flexibility, there are significant differences between a Starter and standard 401(k) that employers should be aware of.
-You may already be familiar with a standard 401(k), which has significantly higher contribution limits and allows employer contributions.
+From cost to flexibility, there are significant differences between a Starter and standard 401(k) plan that employers should be aware of.
+You may already be familiar with a standard 401(k) plan, which has significantly higher contribution limits and allows employer contributions.

 There are similar benefits to Starter and Safe Harbor 401(k) plans regarding nondiscrimination compliance tests.
 But Starter 401(k) plans have more limitations.

-Unlike a Safe Harbor 401(k), with a Starter 401(k), employers can not contribute to their employees’ savings.
-The contribution limits are also lower with Starter 401(k) than with a Safe Harbor 401(k) plan.
+Unlike a Safe Harbor 401(k) plan, with a Starter 401(k) plan, employer contributions are not permitted.
+The contribution limits are also lower with a Starter 401(k) plan than with a Safe Harbor 401(k) plan.
 The chart below breaks down the differences.

-Starter 401(k)s have many differences compared to a traditional 401(k), including lower contribution and catch-up contribution limits, no employer contribution match, and automatic enrollment.
-In order to offer a 401(k) without a match, you’ll be setting up a traditional 401(k), which will be subject to annual non-discrimination tests.
+Starter 401(k) plans have many differences compared to a traditional 401(k) plan, including lower employee contribution and catch-up contribution limits, no employer match contributions, and mandatory automatic enrollment.
+In order to offer a 401(k) plan without a match feature, you’ll be setting up a traditional 401(k) plan, which will be subject to annual non-discrimination tests.
 See the chart below for details.

 Starter 401(k) plans offer employers great advantages, including:

-• Low cost and simplified administration: Starter 401(k) can be cheaper and easier to administer than standard 401(k) plans.
-Since they’re exempt from IRS testing, they don’t require the same amount of valuable administrative resources as a standard 401(k).
+• Low cost and simplified administration: A Starter 401(k) plan can be more affordable and easier to administer than a standard 401(k) plan.
+Since they’re exempt from IRS nondiscrimination testing, they don’t require the same amount of valuable administrative resources as a standard 401(k) plan.

-• Automatic enrollment: The automatic enrollment of eligible employees in Starter 401(k) plans may increase employee participation, since employees don’t have to do anything to get started.
-Employees can opt out if they choose.
+• Automatic enrollment: The mandatory automatic enrollment component in Starter 401(k) plans may increase employee participation, since employees are automatically enrolled in the plan if they don’t choose to take action to opt out.

-• Meets state mandate requirements: Businesses can choose to offer employees the mandated state-sponsored retirement program, or they can offer their own private 401(k), such as a Starter 401(k) plan.3
+• Meets state mandate requirements for a business to sponsor/offer a retirement plan: Businesses can choose to offer employees the mandated state-sponsored retirement program, or they can offer their own private 401(k) plan, such as a Starter 401(k) plan.3

 Starter 401(k) limitations